MiernickiElijah/MiernickiElijah/README.md

 + Certified personal traininer and nutrition coach through NASM and Precision Nutrition.
 + Over 12 years of customer service and sales experience in mutliple industries and levels.

+😍 What i like to do:
++ I love playing video games (Skyrim + Call of Duty:Warzone + AC + FallOut...many more!)
++ D&D (currently DMing a game that has been going on for over 4 years!)
++ Listening to Audiobooks while working and driving
++ Lifting weights!

 🛠 Interested in:
 + Becoming a full time Developer